Employment Offers and Acceptance Guidelines

 We recognize that students should have the opportunity to investigate all employment options of interest to them when making their career decisions.

-Recruiting Guidelines for Employers:
+Recruiting guidelines for students

 We hold all parties in the recruiting relationship to the highest professional standards and are committed to maintaining fundamental principles of mutual respect, excellence, integrity, and professionalism throughout the recruiting process.
+By choosing to utilize the Center for Career Engagement’s services we expect you will adhere to the following standards of professional and ethical behaviors.

-Demonstrate professionalism in all recruiting activities and relationships.
+Demonstrate professionalism in all recruiting activities and relationships

 1. Meet deadlines posted by employers.